flowchart LR

 - Default settings in ggplot2 are carefully chosen, but customization may require references like Tufte (1990, 1997, 2001).

-- What graph should I use
+- Which graph should I use?

-Choosing the visualization
+Choosing the Visualization

 Getting Started